timescale/tobs/README.md

 curl --proto '=https' --tlsv1.2 -sSLf  https://tsdb.co/install-tobs-sh |sh
 ```

-Alternatively, you can download the CLI directly via [our releases page](/releases)
+Alternatively, you can download the CLI directly via [our releases page](https://github.com/timescale/tobs/releases/latest)

+Getting started with the CLI tool is a two-step process: First you install the CLI tool locally, then you use the CLI tool to install the tobs stack into your Kubernetes cluster.

-### Using the tobs CLI tool to deploy the stack into your Kubernetes cluster
+## Using the tobs CLI tool to deploy the stack into your Kubernetes cluster

 After setting up tobs run the following to install the tobs helm charts into your Kubernetes cluster